What Is Pericardial Mesothelioma?

 - Echocardiogram: Doctors will frequently order this test, which uses sound waves to examine the heart, to determine whether a patient has fluid around the heart (also known as pericardial effusion).
 An echocardiogram can also give the doctor an idea of how well the heart is working.

 - X-ray, CT scan or MRI: These diagnostic imaging tests are often used to identify tumors and the location of the cancer.
-However, their results are not detailed enough to diagnosis a mass as pericardial mesothelioma.
+However, their results are not detailed enough to diagnosis a mass as mesothelioma pericardial.

 - Pericardiocentesis: This procedure uses a needle to remove fluid from the sac around the heart.
 Tests of this fluid can determine whether it contains cancer cells.
-Additional tests may be able to identify the cancer as pericardial mesothelioma.
+Additional tests may be able to identify the cancer as mesothelioma pericardial.
 However, these tests are not definitive.

 - Pericardioscopy: In this procedure, the doctor makes a small incision in the skin over the heart and inserts a tube with a camera on it to examine the tissues surrounding the heart.
 During a pericardioscopy, the doctor can take tissue samples for biopsies.